 To keep your upholstered furniture looking its best vacuum it regularly.
-In the event of a liquid spill, blot it immediately with cotton cloth or tissue.
-Soiled areas should be vacuumed and then cleaned with either a solution of warm water and a mild detergent and a 100% cotton cloth; or with a mild solvent.
+In the event of a liquid spill, blot it immediately with a cotton cloth or tissue.
+Soiled areas should be vacuumed and then cleaned with either a solution of warm water, a mild detergent, and a 100% cotton cloth; or with a mild solvent.
 Check to see if you have a product tag on the item as they will usually contain cleaning recommendations.
 Pre-testing is always advised on an inconspicuous area.

 Excessive exposure to the sun and bright light will destroy furniture over time.
 It will cause fabrics to fade and lose tensile strength and leathers and vinyl will fade and dry out.
 Natural body oils and moisture can be absorbed causing stains to fabric and leathers plus they will harden leather and crack it over time.
 Dust and dirt will act like sandpaper and if not removed on a regular basis will cause untimely wear and tear.
 Fabric treatments will greatly enhance the longevity of your upholstery and leather furniture.
 They provide UV protection and will protect your furniture from staining and fading.

 To keep your wood furniture looking its best, dust surfaces on a regular basis with a damp cloth.
 If your furniture has a hard sealed finish, then after dusting you can use a non-silicone light weight wax/polish.
 Remember that a little will go a long way so don't over do it.
 If you have furniture that is natural or has open grain wood then the use of a product such as "Howards Feed and Wax" is recommended.
 Howards is a bees wax type product that will restore the wood and protect it from drying out excessively.